 Religious Education in North Yorkshire is supported by SACRE (The Standing Advisory Council on Religious Education) and the School Improvement Service.
 Subject leader network meetings are available for primary and secondary subject leaders and a Developing Primary RE course runs each year for teachers new to leading RE.
 All courses can be booked through www.nyeducationservices.co.uk

-SACRE have decided to extend the life of the current RE Agreed Syllabus at least until September 2019, to await the outcomes of review of RE by the Religious Education Council.
+SACRE have decided to extend the life of the current RE Agreed Syllabus until September 2019.

 The Agreed Syllabus is supported by 19 units of learning and a number of guidance documents on aspects such as assessment, religious terminology and delivering high quality RE.
-These can be found at www.fronter.com/northyorks in the Humanities Room and are free to schools signed up to the Service Level Agreement.
-They can be purchased by other schools by contacting Smart Solutions.
+These can be found at www.nyeducationservices.co.uk under the resources tab.
+They are free to schools signed up to the Service Level Agreement and can be purchased by other schools.

 SACRE also provide schools with guidance on Collective Worship and visiting places of worship.
 (See below).